princeraj-cs/Stock_news_alert/README.md

-# Stock News Alert
+# Stock News Alert 📈📰

 A Python script that tracks Tesla stock price movement and sends top related news headlines by SMS when the daily change is significant.

-## What this project does
+## What this project does 🚀

-- Fetches recent TSLA closing prices using Yahoo Finance.
+- Fetches recent TSLA closing prices using Yahoo Finance 📊
-- Calculates percentage change between the last two trading days.
+- Calculates percentage change between the last two trading days 🧮
-- If the absolute change is greater than 2%, fetches recent Tesla news.
+- If the absolute change is greater than 2%, fetches recent Tesla news 🗞️
-- Sends up to 3 headlines via Twilio SMS.
+- Sends up to 3 headlines via Twilio SMS 📱

-## Tech stack
+## Tech stack 🛠️

 - Python 3.x
 - `requests`
 - `yfinance`
 - `twilio`

-## Setup
+## Setup ⚙️

 1. Clone or download this project.
 2. Create and activate a virtual environment (recommended).